I do not have a PPO against the abuser, and s/he has not been convicted of any crime. Is there anything I can do?

 If none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact a local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our MI Advocates and Shelters page to find a local domestic violence organization near you.

 For additional information on gun laws in Michigan, you can go to the Giffords Law Center website.